Become a Partner Family

 1. Need for Housing – your current housing is inadequate in some way or you’re paying too much of your income for rent.

-2. Ability to Pay – you must be able to pay a mortgage payment of at least $550 – $850 (approximate amounts).
-That means your household income needs to be at least $24,000/annually and not more than $43,920 which is 30-60 percent of Area Media Income (AMI).
+2. Ability to Pay – you must be able to pay a mortgage that includes taxes and insurance.
+Your household income needs to be at least $24,000/annually and not more than $54,000 which is 30-80 percent of Area Media Income (AMI).

 3. Willingness to Partner – our families aren’t customers or clients – they are our partners!
-You must be willing to contribute 350 hours of sweat equity (time building your home) or contributing to the organization in some way.
+You must be willing to contribute 350 hours of sweat equity (time building your home).

 How much can you afford?
 It is considered affordable if you pay no more than 30% of your gross income for housing.
 Find out what is considered affordable to you based on your wages.

-Other factors: we partner with families with maximum household incomes of $43,920; all household members must be documented residents; you must currently live in Rice County and have lived here for at least one year or have worked in Rice County for three years.
+Other factors: all household members must be documented residents; you must currently live in Rice County and have lived here for at least one year or have worked in Rice County for at least 1 year.

 Do you have Pay Day Loans?